ekoschmecko/GeckoSounds/README.md

 # GeckoSounds 1.0.0.0
 Download it and play some gecko sounds.
-And if you want add some own sounds?
+And if you want to add some own sounds?
 Do it.
 Written in C# (WFA-Forms).

 Hey,